2013 North India floods: Origin

 Landslides, due to the floods, damaged several houses and structures, killing those who were trapped.
 The heavy rains resulted in large flash floods and massive landslides.
 Entire villages and settlements such as Gaurikund and the market town of Ram Bada, a transition point to Kedarnath, had been obliterated, while the market town of Sonprayag suffered heavy damage and loss of lives.
 Pilgrimage centres in the region, including Gangotri, Yamunotri, Kedarnath and Badrinath, the hallowed Hindu Chardham (four sites) pilgrimage centers, are usually visited by thousands of devotees, especially after the month of July on wards.
 Over 70,000 people were stuck in various regions because of damaged or blocked roads.
 People in other important locations like the Valley of flowers, Roopkund and the Sikh pilgrimage centre Hemkund were stranded for more than three days.
 National Highway 7 (Old National Highway 58), an important artery connecting the region was also washed away near Jyotirmath and in many other places.
-Because summers have more number of tourists, the number of people impacted is substantial.
+Because summers have more tourists, the number of people impacted was substantial.
 For more than three days, stranded pilgrims and tourists were without rations or survived on little food.
 The roads were seriously damaged at more than 450 places, resulting in huge traffic jams, and the floods caused many cars and other vehicles to be washed away.
 On 18 June, more than 12,000 pilgrims were stranded at Badrinath, the popular pilgrimage center located on the banks of the Alaknanda River.
 Rescuers at the Hindu pilgrimage town of Haridwar on the river Ganga recovered bodies of 40 victims washed down by the flooded rivers as of 21 June 2013.
 Bodies of people washed away in Uttarakhand were found in distant places like Bijnor, Allahabad and Bulandshahr in Uttar Pradesh.
 Searching for bodies who died during the extreme natural fury of June in Kedar valley continued for several months and even as late as September 2013, about 556 bodies were found out of which 166 bodies were found in highly decomposed state during fourth round of search operations.